-Ken-David Masur — who has been hailed as “fearless, bold, and a life-force” (San Diego Union-Tribune) and “a brilliant and commanding conductor with unmistakable charisma” (Leipzig Volkszeitung), began the 2018/19 season making his debut with the Chicago Symphony Orchestra at Ravinia in two all-Tchaikovsky programs, then returned to Tanglewood to lead the Boston Symphony Orchestra in a program of Glinka, Rachmaninoff Piano Concerto No. 2 with Kirill Gerstein, and Stravinsky’s “Firebird.”
+Ken-David Masur — who has been hailed as “fearless, bold, and a life-force” (San Diego Union-Tribune) and “a brilliant and commanding conductor with unmistakable charisma” (Leipzig Volkszeitung), was recently appointed to be the new Music Director for the Milwaukee Symphony Orchestra, beginning in the 2019/20 season.
+He began the 2018/19 season making his debut with the Chicago Symphony Orchestra at Ravinia in two all-Tchaikovsky programs, then returned to Tanglewood to lead the Boston Symphony Orchestra in a program of Glinka, Rachmaninoff Pno.
+Cto.
+No. 2 with Kirill Gerstein, and Stravinsky’s “Firebird.”
 At summer’s end he conducted workshops and a concert celebrating the 10th anniversary of the Mendelssohn Foundation in Tokyo.

 In the fall he leads a subscription week with the BSO, where he continues as Associate Conductor.
 His guest engagements this season include weeks with the Louisville Orchestra, the Detroit and Milwaukee Symphonies, and the Chicago Civic Orchestra, plus concerts abroad with the National Philharmonic of Russia, Collegium Musicum Basel, the Stavanger Symphony, and the Mulhouse Symphony Orchestra in France.